Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Insights via Generalisation Error: Under What Conditions Do GNNs Fail?

 \textbf{GCN, a low pass filter, fails (mostly) on heterophilic data.} GCNs act as low-pass filters, which intuitively makes them well-suited for homophilic graphs; however, a closer look reveals that this intuition does not always hold.
-We analyse how homophily affects the generalisation error with respect to the graphs spectral properties. \begin{corollary}[\textbf{Derivative of Generalisation Error with Respect to Homophily}] The derivative of the error in Corollary \ref{gen-err} with respect to \( q \) can be computed analytically for a single-layer GCN with normalized filter \( g(\Lambda) \) lying in \([0, 1]\), under the framework given in Section~\ref{Ch:pre} and \( h^{\star}(\Lambda) \) (and \( f(\Lambda) \)) in Equation~\eqref{eq:f_lambda}. \(\displaystyle \frac{dR_{\text{GCN}}}{dq} \) is in Appendix~\ref{Ap:cor42}. \end{corollary}
+As presented in Figure \ref{fig:intro}, GCN performs \emph{better} on a semi-synthetic more heterophilic Squirrel variant than on the original benchmark, and at the same time fails on perfectly homophilic duplicated-Cora with copied features, motivating a theoretical analysis of its generalisation behaviour. \begin{corollary}[\textbf{Derivative of Generalisation Error with Respect to Homophily}] The derivative of the error in Corollary \ref{gen-err} with respect to \( q \) can be computed analytically for a single-layer GCN with normalized filter \( g(\Lambda) \) lying in \([0, 1]\), under the framework given in Section~\ref{Ch:pre} and \( h^{\star}(\Lambda) \) (and \( f(\Lambda) \)) in Equation~\ref{eq:f_lambda}. \(\displaystyle \frac{dR_{\text{GCN}}}{dq} \) is in Appendix \ref{Ap:cor42}. \end{corollary}